BertaBescos/EmptyCities_SLAM/README.md

 ```

 ### Models
 Pre-trained models can de downloaded from the folder `checkpoints` in [this link](https://drive.google.com/drive/folders/1aDO7_HtVkCncGew9ZMpDJ9KCT4fYD8hm?usp=sharing).
+You will find a README.md file inside this folder.
 Place the `checkpoints` folder inside the project.

 ## Test